NVIDIA/DALI/docs/examples/pytorch/single_stage_detector/pytorch_ssd.rst

 Single Shot MultiBox Detector training in PyTorch
 ============================

-This example implements Single Shot Multibox Detector originally published by Wei Liu, Dragomir Anguelov, Dumitru Erhan, Christian Szegedy, Scott Reed, Cheng-Yang Fu, Alexander C. Berg as `SSD: Single Shot MultiBox Detector <https://arxiv.org/abs/1512.02325>`_.
+This example shows how DALI can be used in detection networks, specifically Single Shot Multibox Detector originally published by Wei Liu, Dragomir Anguelov, Dumitru Erhan, Christian Szegedy, Scott Reed, Cheng-Yang Fu, Alexander C. Berg as `SSD: Single Shot MultiBox Detector <https://arxiv.org/abs/1512.02325>`_.

 Code is based on `MLPerf example <https://github.com/mlperf/training/tree/master/single_stage_detector/ssd>`_ and has been modified to use DALI.